ioChem-BD/documentation-faqs/admin/update-current-distribution.md

+#This update operation is under revision, please don't apply it until otherwise advised

 The update process of ioChem-BD is quite straighforward by the use of a **shell script  utility**  bundled with the platform.
 Its is advised to update as soon as you get the notification of new releases to fix bugs and get the latest functionalities.
 These are the steps to perform such update:
    1. Shutdown the service